ethanabrooks/dissertation/bellman-update-networks.typ

 We refer to this metric as "improved policy regret."
 Note that this bears some resemblance to the procedure described in @sec:downstream and
 @alg:eval-bellman-network.
-However, this procedure does not require the model to auto-regressively consume the actions (and resulting transitions) produced by the new greedy policy.
-There is consequently no in-context learning, as the model does not consume transitions resulting from the newly improved policy.
+However, the procedure does not require the model to auto-regressively consume the actions (and resulting transitions) produced by the new greedy policy and consequently there is no in-context learning.

 As @fig:improved-policy-regret demonstrates, all models achieve good performance in this relatively simple setting.
 However, lower values of $delta$ consistently